-- to secure the offsets proposal through an agreement between the applicant and the administering authority; and - to execute the agreement before the commencement of site works, that: - includes a memorandum of agreement if the offset proposal involves either the State or a Local Government: - includes a deed of agreement for private developers; and generally use a financial guarantee, refundable on demonstrated offset establishment; - requires rural diffuse offsets to be legally secured with cover addresses the on-going management and maintenant ere relevant; and - requires the offset to be recorded on the approp i.
-Financial contribution fsets Policy (QGEOP) provides The discussion paper on a proposed Queensland Go requirements in certain circumstances.
-The discussion for financial contributions to be made to meet offse for a financial contribution to be acceptable.
-The paper outlines several principles that must be con considered further upon the implementation of use of financial contributions under the QGEOP.
+- to secure the offsets proposal through an agreement between the applicant and the administering authority; and - to execute the agreement before the commencement of site works, that: - includes a memorandum of agreement if the offset proposal involves either the State or a Local Government; - includes a deed of agreement for private developers; and generally use a financial guarantee, refundable on demonstrated offset establishment; - o requires rural diffuse offsets to be legally secured with covenants or conservation agreements and addresses the on-going management and maintenance of offset sites, where relevant; and - o requires the offset to be recorded on the appropriate register.

-Other elements may need to be considered, pending the administering authority.
+Other elements may need to be considered, pending case by case assessment by the administering authority.